XanarEQ2/BoZ-IC/README.md

 - I have not tested zones skipping shinies, there could be pathing issues.

+I can't take full credit for all of the code, a lot of this was based on or copied from code that others have posted, especially Kordulek and Jiimbo.
+So big thanks to everyone that has provided previous IC files/scripts/code snippets as I couldn't have done this without them.

 If there are any issues with the files or other feedback, feel free to let me know.
 I have not run other BoZ IC files aside from the very first ones released, so I don't know how others are scripting fights.
 There may be better ways to do things than what I came up with.